On the balanced truncation error bound and sign parameters from arrowhead realizations: Balanced truncation model reduction

 As stated earlier, the $\mathcal{H}_\infty$ error bound~\eqref{eq:bound} for balanced truncation holds with equality if only one singular value is truncated~\cite{enns1984model}.
 However, state-space symmetric systems have the property that the error bound~\eqref{eq:bound} holds with equality \emph{for any truncation order}~\cite{LST98}.
-Before we extend this result to a more general setting in Section \ref{sec:result3}, we prove that the Hankel singular values of systems with a {slight generalization of} state-space symmetry {(allowing $S = \pm I$)} have multiplicity one.
-This result was already pointed out in~\cite{6949058}; here we provide a different proof based on the balanced canonical form.
-An analogous result holds for zero interlacing pole (ZIP) systems, which are closely related to state-space symmetric systems in the SISO case~\cite{srinivasan1997model}. \begin{proposition} {Let $\Sys$ be an asymptotically stable, minimal, balanced SISO LTI system, and suppose $\Sys$ has a balanced realization~(\ref{eq:signA}) with either $S=I$ or $S=-I$.
-Then all the Hankel singular values of $\Sys$ have multiplicity one: $m_1 = \cdots = m_n = 1$.} \end{proposition}

-\begin{proof} Suppose $\Sys$ has some Hankel singular value $\sigma$ of multiplicity $m$.
-The balanced realization of a system is unique up to orthogonal transformations.
-Then by~\cite[Corollary~2.1]{ober1989balanced}, there exists a unitary matrix $U\in\R^{n\times n}$ such that the upper-left $m\times m$ block of $\wh{A}:=U^\tr A U$ has the form
+We extend this result to a more general setting next.